NathStevo97/certifications-notes/aws/cloud-practitioner/course-notes/04 - Exam Prep/Exam Prep 2.md

 C - On-demand instance

-Rational - better for timeframe, reserved would be for “few years”
+Rational - better for timeframe, reserved would be for "few years"

 *Got wrong initially